laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 A good example for this scenario is when you need to manage many concurrent connections, while allowing other parts of the application to run in the meantime.
 This implies that you need to structure your project's logic into independent, composable steps that naturally support non-blocking, async behavior, like when PHP is paired with async libraries.
-Your middleware has to be coded to await, or yield, thus handling its job asynchronously and passing control onto the next middleware.
+Your middleware has to be coded to await or yield, thus handling its job asynchronously and passing control onto the next middleware.

 The downside is that this adds complexity and overhead in the code logic and error handling, making it harder to debug and test, but it can provide benefits in specific cases.

 ## Better Suited for API-First Development

-**MVC is tightly coupled** to the web/MVC context which is **difficult to reuse, or test** your logic in CLI scripts, workers, or other applications.
+**MVC is tightly coupled** to the web/MVC context which is **difficult to reuse or test** your logic in CLI scripts, workers, or other applications.
 If you need to change one piece of code, it often means you need to change many other interconnected parts, like is the case for templating engines, routing, or service containers.
 Testing requires you to boot the full framework, because controllers and models are often built specifically for the framework.
-Controllers often perform multiple tasks, a pattern which violates separation of concerns and makes it harder to understand, or delegate logic.
+Controllers often perform multiple tasks, a pattern which violates separation of concerns and makes it harder to understand or delegate logic.

 Middleware can often be a **better fit for API-first development**, where the main interaction with the application is through APIs rather than traditional web pages.
 This is the recommended approach for handling different types of requests, such as RESTful APIs, GraphQL, and WebSocket connections.